* Senate Finance Committee to hold hearing Monday

 Paul, from Kentucky, said the Graham-Cassidy plan was still too similar to Obamacare.
 "My promise to the voters was to repeal Obamacare - not block grants and keep Obamacare," Paul said in a statement.
 Only a "significant reassessment" of the "trillion-dollar spending regime" would get his support, he said.

 Cruz, a conservative speaking at an event in his home state of Texas, warned on Sunday that Trump and McConnell could not count on his vote.
 Cruz has pushed for greater government cost savings in healthcare.

 Collins, a moderate from Maine who voted against her party's bill in July, said on CNN's "State of the Union" on Sunday that it was difficult to "envision a scenario where I would end up voting for this bill."
 She worried about cuts to Medicaid benefits to the poor and disabled.

 Graham suggested Republicans could have another shot at repealing Obamacare, even if they do not do it this week, if Senate leadership were to attach a repeal bill to a planned tax reform package.

 That package was expected to be designated in 2018 for the once-per-year procedural advantage of being handled under the Senate's 50-vote reconciliation process.
 Trying to combine the two would be highly unusual.

 "If we fall short, then you just continue the effort in putting taxes and reconciliation together," Graham told Reuters.
 "I think Congress can do two things at once."

 U.S. Senate Democratic leader Chuck Schumer dismissed the late effort to revise the bill and add money for a few states, calling it "just as bad for those states and the rest of the states because it still contains a massive cut to Medicaid."

-As early as Monday, the non-partisan Congressional Budget Office is expected to produce a preliminary analysis of Graham-Cassidy that would assess the bill's impact on budget deficits.
+The non-partisan Congressional Budget Office is expected to produce as early as Monday a preliminary analysis of the bill that would assess its impact on budget deficits.